 The electric utility may exclude some or all of the initial review screens based on the size of the DER or other parameters.

-Based on the specific operating characteristics of the electric utility’s distribution system, the electric utility may include additional screens in its interconnection procedures that are distinct from the initial review screens and the supplemental review screens.

 (2) Initial review screens include the following:

 (a) The proposed DER in its entirety, including all aggregated site generation and point(s) of interconnection, must be located within the electric utility’s service territory.